 The subjects then underwent stress-inducing situations similar to what experience in their daily life while the researchers kept a track of their stress hormones and blood pressure levels.

-It was found that the tasks were stress-inducing according to all of the monitored health variables, yet 50 minutes after the stressor took place, the real black tea drinking group experienced a lowering of their cortisol levels that were significantly lower in comparison to the fake black tea drinkers.
+It was found that the tasks were stress-inducing according to all of the monitored health variables, yet 50 minutes after the stressor took place, the real Black tea-drinking group experienced a lowering of their cortisol levels that were significantly lower in comparison to the fake Black tea drinkers.

-The real black tea consumers also felt a sense of relaxation after the stressful event as compared to the fake group.
-The study also revealed that the black tea drinkers had lower blood platelet activation which is useful for heart’s health and preventing a heart attack.
+The real Black tea consumers also felt a sense of relaxation after the stressful event as compared to the fake group.
+The study also revealed that the Black tea drinkers had lower blood platelet activation which is useful for heart’s health and preventing a heart attack.

-The caffeine in black tea is also known to boost memory and help in preventing Parkinson’s disease.
+The caffeine in Black tea is also known to boost memory and help in preventing Parkinson’s disease.

-Where can I get black tea?
+Where can I get Black tea?

-Black Tea available at Teakruthi and their tea grades
+Black tea available at teakruthi and their tea grades

 Broken Orange Pekoe One (BOP1)

 Royal Midlands (Black Tea) is also BOP1 tea grade.
 This medium grown blend is malty, fresh, slightly tart, and strong.
-For this Broken Orange Pekoe (BOP) grade tea, we use a wiry, medium-length leaf that provides this blend its malty flavor.
+For this Broken Orange Pekoe (BOP) grade tea, we use a wiry, medium-length leaf that provides this blend its malty flavour.
 The leaves are plucked from our plantations in Kandy, the ancient capital of Sri Lankan royalty.
 Kandy is situated at 2,000–4,000ft above sea level and is today known for its mid-grown teas recognized for its bright infusion and coppery tone.
 Although appearing light in the cup (dark gold,) Royal Midlands offers strength and body for a flavorful tasting experience.

 Broken Pekoe One (BP1)